Search

 26.02.2025 | KPMG Law Insights

-First omnibus regulation to relax the obligations of the CSDDD, CSRD and EU taxonomy
+First Omnibus Package to relax the obligations of the CSDDD, CSRD and EU taxonomy

 At the end of January, the Commission presented the EU Competitiveness Compass, which is based on the recommendations of the Draghi report.
 One of the focal points of the EU Compass is a roadmap for competitiveness.
 In particular, the reporting and due diligence obligations under the Green Deal are to be simplified, thereby reducing the administrative burden.
 More companies than before are to be completely exempted from the obligations.
-In addition to the draft of the first Omnibus Regulation, further regulations are planned, which will affect the CBAM, the InvestEU Regulation and the EFSI Regulation, for example.
+In addition to the draft of the first Omnibus Directive, further directives are planned, which will affect the CBAM, the InvestEU Regulation and the EFSI Regulation, for example.

 Planned changes to the CSRD